Harbor City serial shootings

+1993 series of shootings in Los Angeles, California, U.S.

-The Harbor City serial shootings were an unsolved series of drive-by shootings committed in the Harbor City neighborhood of Los Angeles, California during the early months of 1993.
+The Harbor City serial shootings were an unsolved series of drive-by shootings committed in the Harbor City neighborhood of Los Angeles, California, United States, during the early months of 1993.
 A total of four black men were shot within a two-block radius, three of them fatally.
 Despite a detailed description of the perpetrator and his car given by the surviving victim and witnesses to the murders, he remains unidentified to date.

 Shootings

 The first shooting occurred at about 9:00 p.m. on January 31, 1993, when 32-year-old Howard L. Campbell was fatally shot at 1087 W. 252nd Street.

 The next victim was 35-year-old Michael Kevin Meador, who was shot to death during the night of February 14, 1993.
 Meador was murdered while standing in front of the same address as Campbell.

 On April 15, 1993, 26-year-old Joseph Alexander Maxwell was shot and killed as he approached the perpetrator's vehicle at 1039 W. 254 Street, two blocks away from where the first and second murders occurred.

 On May 22, 1993, an unnamed 38-year-old was shot three times at the 1100 block of West 253rd Street, a block away from where the first and second murders occurred.
-The man was injured but managed to survive.
+The man survived.